meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the data.ms folder is in an inconsistent state.
+This error occurs when the `data.ms` folder is in an inconsistent state.
 It can happen for various reasons.
-An .mdb file can be corrupted, the data.ms folder has been replaced by a file...
+An .mdb file can be corrupted, the data.ms folder has been replaced by a file, etc.

 ### Error Definition